AACprog/MSU_Projects/README.md

 # Some additional info
 In manual I used regex from bash(Task* for example) Also you can check SomeBullshit directory, where you can find hashmaps on clean c or something else.
 It's my experimental programs.
 You can use it in your projects, if you want.
+# Important info
+I don't use windows, and I don't adapt programs for this os.
+All my programs are made for Linux and can work on macos.
+Btw I use Fedora 41))))))))